w-bonelli/w-bonelli.github.io/_posts/2019-11-25-opening-words.md

 > "To define the [words] we intend to study, we often &mdash; perhaps always &mdash; first make it understood, more implicitly than explicitly, how we intend these [words] to be presented to us, thereby delineating a kind of super-[word]; that is, a species of [word] garnished with a repertoire of modes of presentation.
 Only once this is done do we try to erase the scaffolding of the presentation, to say when two of these super-[words] &mdash; possibly presented to us in wildly different ways &mdash; are to be considered equal.
 In this oblique way, the [words] that we truly want enter the scene only defined as equivalence classes of explicitly presented [words].
 That is, as specifically presented [words] with the specific presentation ignored, in the spirit of 'ham and eggs, but hold the ham.'"[^14]

----
+Words refract, I think.
+Some, like "red", twinkle in ways no one can precisely characterize except that they're *just so* &mdash; unless one feels that "the subjective quality of the visual experience of electromagnetic radiation with wavelength between 625 and 740 nanometers" is all there is to say about it.

+In any case none emit light themselves.
+Things and beings do.
+Words bend it and slice it.
+Negative spaces emerge: distinctions.
+It's hard to see the lines, though.
+It's dark and the light flickers.

 One has the feeling there's an elephant in here.
-But it's uneven and slippery and one can't really see it.
-Parts of it are prickly.
-It's a bit like ironing a stubborn shirt: one can only get the kinks out of one or two strips of the fabric at once.
+But it's uneven and slippery and parts of it are prickly.
+It's a bit like ironing a stubborn shirt: one can only get the kinks out of one or two strips of fabric at once.
 The wrinkles don't disappear.
-They just show up elsewhere.
+They just show up somewhere else.

-Words open to view and close to scrutiny.
-What do we see when we look at them?
-Accretion disks, sometimes: bits of stuff, or sensations, or memories, slowly circling.
-Warped images from around and behind.
-They have gravity.
-They feed on &mdash; into &mdash; others of their kind.

-Perhaps words are sharp: they have a point.
-Where is it?
-They point fingers.
-Usually they sling you around between them.
-Occasionally they suck you in and spit you out.
-You're moving &mdash; really moving &mdash; and then you're out of orbit and right *here, now*.
-The page might swim a little.
-Sometimes the ears ring.
-There's been a disturbance in the Force.
-You look back at what you read.
-It did something to you, when you zipped through it the first time.
-You felt something move.

 ---